mitre/secure-coding-case-studies/STYLE_GUIDE.md

 ### _Vulnerability_

 - This section is used to describe the publicly disclosed vulnerability.
-- List the relevant CVE identifier at the begining of the section.
+- List the relevant CVE identifier at the beginning of the section.
 - Next, provide any additional information necessary to introduce the specific real world software and what it is used for.
 Focus on information that is necessary for the reader to fully understand the vulnerability and its place within the software.
 - Then walk the reader through the actual vulnerable code in detail.
 Call out specific lines and show how the weakness exists.
 Avoid exploit details as these will go in the next section of the case study.
 - Provide the vulnerable source code. (see the Source Code section of this guidance)